 It gives you a sense of direction

 The outcome of your survey will give you a roadmap for the journey ahead.
 From the results, you can build an accurate and personalised employee engagement strategy.
-Having a clear direction for your business and its employees will impact on productivity and morale.
+Having a clear direction for your business and its employees will impact productivity and morale.
 It’s one of the strongest drivers of employee engagement.
+With the world of work changing so rapidly and profoundly, we need a firm rudder to steer us at times like these.
+An employee engagement survey will provide this direction.

-Why is the annual engagement survey not working?
+Why are employee engagement survey templates not working?

 Listening to your employees is great.
 In fact, it’s one of the key employee engagement best practices.
 But how you listen to them is hugely important.
-And the one-off, large-scale annual task that is the traditional staff engagement survey, is not the best way to go about this.
+And the one-off, large-scale annual task that is the traditional employee engagement survey template is not the best way to go about this.
 Here, we’ve detailed the main problems with an annual survey:

 Timing: They only tell you what’s happening right now